wagnerhsu/project-sql-server-samples/samples/containers/unit-testing/tsqlt-docker/README.md

   run: echo "ENV_CONTAINER_ID=$(docker ps --all --filter status=running --no-trunc --format "{{.ID}}")" >> $GITHUB_ENV
 ```

-**3. AdventureWorks2017 database recovery**
+**3. AdventureWorks database recovery**

-The AdventureWorks2017 database recovery can be performed using the following docker exec command.
+The AdventureWorks database recovery can be performed using the following docker exec command.

 ```
-- name: Restore AdventureWorks2017
+- name: Restore AdventureWorks
   run: docker exec -i $ENV_CONTAINER_ID /opt/mssql-tools/bin/sqlcmd -S localhost -U SA -P "3uuiCaKxfbForrK" -Q "RESTORE DATABASE [AdventureWorks2017] FROM DISK = '/adventureworks.bak' WITH MOVE 'AdventureWorks2017' TO '/var/opt/mssql/data/AdventureWorks.mdf', MOVE 'AdventureWorks2017_log' TO '/var/opt/mssql/data/AdventureWorks_log.ldf'"
 ```

 **4. Installation of the tSQLt framework**

-The installation of the latest version of tSQLt framework in the AdventureWorks2017 database is done using the GitHub Actions tSQLt Installer published by [lowlydba](https://github.com/lowlydba), you can find more details [here](https://github.com/lowlydba/tsqlt-installer) and on the [GitHub Actions marketplace](https://github.com/marketplace/actions/tsqlt-installer).
+The installation of the latest version of tSQLt framework in the AdventureWorks database is done using the GitHub Actions tSQLt Installer published by [lowlydba](https://github.com/lowlydba), you can find more details [here](https://github.com/lowlydba/tsqlt-installer) and on the [GitHub Actions marketplace](https://github.com/marketplace/actions/tsqlt-installer).

-The snippet of YAML code used for the installation of the tSQLt framework in the AdventureWorks2017 database is the following.
+The snippet of YAML code used for the installation of the tSQLt framework in the AdventureWorks database is the following.

 ```
 steps: